While the definition of entrepreneurship has stayed constant for decades, the possibilities for aspiring entrepreneurs sure have come a long way.

 Entrepreneurship is the act of creating a business or businesses while building and scaling it to generate a profit.

-However, as a basic entrepreneurship definition, it’s a bit limiting.
+But as a basic entrepreneurship definition, that one is a bit limiting.
 The more modern entrepreneurship definition is also about transforming the world by solving big problems.
-Like initiating social change, creating an innovative product or presenting a new life-changing solution.
+Like bringing about social change or creating an innovative product that challenges the status quo of how we live our lives on a daily basis.

-What the entrepreneurship definition doesn’t tell you is that entrepreneurship is what people do to take their career and dreams into their hands and lead it in the direction of their own choice.
 It’s about building a life on your own terms.
 No bosses.
 No restricting schedules.
 And no one holding you back.
-Entrepreneurs are able to take the first step into making the world a better place, for everyone in it.
+Entrepreneurs are able to take the first step into making the world a better place – for everyone in it, including themselves.

 What is an Entrepreneur?
 Entrepreneur Definition